-Listening to Szymanowski's music feels like being surrounded by the fields of nature with many pockets of incidents in our midst.
+Listening to Szymanowski's music feels like being surrounded by the fields of nature and its pockets of activity.
 There's just something quite ethereal and magical about it.
 He can take something out of the ordinary and frame it as a grandiose event.
 Everything he perceives right down to its miniscule detail is a miracle.

 This man needs no introduction.
 Where people can do things with their eyes closed, Beethoven can with his hearing gone.
 I often hear people proclaim the 9th Symphony as the zenith of all musical achievement, but I found the Pastorale Symphony to be the outstanding one.
 Herbert von Karajan's interpretation of the piece in his second cycle of Beethoven symphonies is my recommended recording.
 The first movement was condensed to leave it more succinct and he's nailed it in terms of tempo.
 The 14th String Quartet is not bad either.